JiHong88/suneditor/README.md

 // Gets only the text of the suneditor contents editor.getText();

-// Gets a list of images uploaded to the editor
-/**
- * {
- *  element: image element
- *  src: imgage src
- *  index: data index
- *  name: file name
- *  size: file size
- *  select: select function
- *  delete: delete function
- * }
- **/
-editor.getImagesInfo();

 // Gets uploaded files(plugin using fileManager) information list.
-// image: [img], video: [video, iframe], audio: [audio]
+// image: [img], video: [video, iframe], audio: [audio] /**
-// When the argument value is 'image', it is the same function as "getImagesInfo".
-/**
  * {
  *  element: image element